 - i.
 Rate certifications must be done on a 12-month rating period.
 CMS will consider a time period other than 12 months to address unusual circumstances.
 For example, CMS would approve a time period other than 12 months for the following reasons: - (a) when the state is trying to align program rating periods, which may require a rating period longer than one year (but less than two years); or - (b) when the state needs to make an amendment to the contract and the rates for an already approved rating period need to be adjusted accordingly. - ii.
-In accordance with 42 CFR §438.4, 438.5, 438.6, and 438.7, an acceptable rate certification submission, as supported by the assurances from the state, includes the following items and information: - (a) a letter from the certifying actuary, who meets the requirements for an actuary in 42 CFR §438.2, who certifies that the final capitation rates or rate ranges meet the standards in 42 CFR §438.3(c), 438.3(e), 438.4 (excluding paragraphs (b)(3), (b)(4) and (b)(9)), 438.5, 438.6, and 438.7 (excluding paragraph (c)(3)).
+In accordance with 42 CFR §438.4, 438.5, 438.6, and 438.7, an acceptable rate certification submission, as supported by the assurances from the state, includes the following items and information: - (a) a letter from the certifying actuary, who meets the requirements for an actuary in 42 CFR §438.2, who certifies that the final capitation rates meet the standards in 42 CFR §438.3(c), 438.3(e), 438.4 (excluding paragraph (b)(9)), 438.5, 438.6, and 438.7. - (b) the final and certified capitation rates for all rate cells in accordance with 42 CFR §438.4(b)(4), and all regions (as applicable).
+Additionally, the contract must specify the final capitation rate(s) in accordance with 42 CFR §438.3(c)(1)(i). - (c) brief descriptions of the following information (to show that the actuary developing and/or certifying the rates has an appropriate understanding of the program for which he or she is developing rates): - (i) a summary of the specific state Medicaid managed care programs covered by the rate certification, including, but not limited to: - (A) the types and numbers of managed care plans included in the rate development (e.g., type should include the program type, such as managed care organizations, prepaid inpatient health plans, or prepaid ambulatory health plans). - (B) a general description or list of the benefits that are required to be provided by the managed care plan or plans (e.g., types of medical services, behavioral health or mental health services, long-term care services, etc.), particularly noting any benefits that are carved out of